Guidance document: Annual update of seasonal influenza vaccines

 2.3.
 Pre-influenza season submission meetings

 Sponsors may request a pre-influenza season meeting.
-These meetings provide an opportunity for sponsors to seek advice on any issues or proposed changes for the upcoming season and to present BGTD with an update on their development and lot release plans.
+These meetings provide an opportunity for sponsors to seek advice on any issues or proposed changes for the upcoming season and to present BRDD with an update on their development and lot release plans.

-• The purpose of the meeting;
+• The purpose of the meeting

-• A brief description of the issues to be discussed at the meeting; and
+• A brief description of the issues to be discussed at the meeting, and

-• Two or more proposed dates and times for the meeting.
+• Two or more proposed dates and times for the meeting

-BGTD will aim to inform the sponsor of the confirmed meeting date at least two weeks in advance of the meeting.
+BRDD will aim to inform the sponsor of the confirmed meeting date at least two weeks in advance of the meeting.
 Sponsors should provide the following information at least 1 week in advance of the meeting:

-• Agenda;
+• Agenda

-• List of participants;
+• List of participants

-• Purpose of the meeting;
+• Purpose of the meeting

-• Background information, including any presentations being made; and
+• Background information, including any presentations being made, and

-• A list of any questions/issues to be raised by the sponsor.
+• A list of any questions/issues to be raised by the sponsor

 2.4.
 Annual update submission

 Strain changes should be filed as a Supplemental New Drug Submission (SNDS).
-For details on the applicable fees, sponsors may refer to the Health Canada Guidance Fees for the Review of Human and Disinfectant Drug Submissions and Applications that are published annually.
+For details on the applicable fees, sponsors may refer to the Health Canada Guidance on evaluation fees for human drugs and disinfectants that are published annually.

-Due to the severe time constraints associated with the annual update and to ensure availability of influenza vaccines in time for the influenza season, the target performance standards provided in Health Canada's Management of Drug Submissions guidance document are not applied in practice to these submissions.
+Due to the severe time constraints associated with the annual update and to ensure availability of influenza vaccines in time for the influenza season, the target performance standards provided in Health Canada's Management of Drug Submissions and Applications guidance document are not applied in practice to these submissions.

 The submission should follow the Common Technical Document (CTD) format and only relevant sections of the CTD should be provided.